SAP Articles

 SMEs ensure that the ERP implementation is grounded in real-world operational needs and aligns with the organization’s goals.SMEs are your internal consultants who deeply understand your business processes.
 They translate operational needs into ERP requirements.

-Subject Matter Responsibilities and Roles
+Subject Matter Experts (SMEs) Roles & Responsibilities

 Steps to Create a Project Charter